MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Demos/DEMO[MB-230]_M08Demo01_CSInsights.md

 ## Scenario

-You are a customer service manager at City Power & Light who has been tasked with improving performance with the CUstomer Service Insights functionality.
+You are a customer service manager at City Power & Light who has been tasked with improving performance with the Customer Service Insights functionality.

 ## Exercise 1: Configure Topic Settings

 In this exercise you will learn how to enable Customer Service Insights.
-These steps should be performed by the instructor at least 24 hours before this lab.

 ### Task 1: Enable Customer Service Insights